 Viruses usually mutate and change gradually over time as they grow or spread.
 This leads to the emergence of new variants.
 SARS-CoV-2(virus that causes COVID-19) is believed to show approximately one base mutation in two weeks.
-Currently such newly emerging variants of SARS-CoV-2 (B.1.1.529 lineage, called Omicron variant) have been reported from around the world and we have to be more vigilant on such new variants than before.
+Currently such newly emerging variants of SARS-CoV-2 (B.1.1.529 lineage, called Omicron variant) have been reported from around the world and we still have to be vigilant against such new variants.